 The ezra Full Body scans up to 13 organs and is priced at $1,950 (or $180 a month) and the Ezra Full Body Plus, our most advanced service, scans up to 14 organs and is priced at $2,350 (or $220 a month).
 It also includes a 45-minute consultation with a Medical Provider and mid-year check-ins.

-It’s worth noting that a pancreas MRI is different from the ezra Scan, which screens the pancreas but is not as focused and does not use contrast.
-However, ezra can help detect general abnormalities inside your body.
+It’s worth noting that a pancreas MRI is different from the Ezra Scan, which screens the pancreas but is not as focused and does not use contrast.
+However, Ezra can help detect general abnormalities and potential cancer inside your body.

 When used as part of a proactive, regular health screening regimen, it may help catch problems early, which can help you plan treatment options when they’re most effective.